ietf-wg-dnsop/draft-ietf-dnsop-structured-dns-error/draft-ietf-dnsop-structured-dns-error.md

      responses from being accepted.

    * The HTTPS server hosted on the network security device will have access to the client's IP address and the hostname being requested.
-This information will be sensitive, as it will expose the user's identity and the domain name that a user attempted to access.
+This information will be sensitive, as it will expose the end user's identity and the domain name that a end user attempted to access.

    * Configuring a local root certificate on endpoints is not a viable option in several deployments like home networks,